TheCraftedGem/rails_falcons/README.md

 #### Sports Team News - api/v1/news?name={TEAM NAME ABV}

-A user can query this endpoint with a NFL TEAM'S abreviated name to show the recent news for that Football Team.
+A user can query this endpoint with a NFL TEAM'S abbreviated name to show the recent news for that Football Team.

 example request:
 ````